3DCdsc/Introduction_to_Programming/docs/Day_2/day_2_git.md

 </figure>

 Git models the history and timeline of a bunch of files and folders using a series of snapshots.
 Each snapshot can be viewed as a state of the entire folder in which git is tracking.
 It contains information about every file and folder.

+!!!
+TLDR
+    Git works by taking a bunch of snapshots of the state of files.
+This is like saving your game progress at different checkpoints so you can track your progress or even revert back when needed.

 ## Data Model